BAJAJ FINSERV DIRECT LIMITED

 What Happens After Cancelling a Share Order

-• Your margin or blocked funds are released back into your trading account
+• Blocked margin or funds are released

 Conclusion